okyeron/OMX-27/Docs.md

 There are two pages of parameters in Step Record.
 First is the current octave (OCT), step number (STEP), note-value (NOTE), and pattern number (PTN).
 Second shows the step event parameters TYPE, PROB and COND as described above.

-Use the AUX to exit this sub-mode.
+Press AUX to exit Step Record.

 Keys/Commands:
 - Potentiometers 1-4 set a CC parameter lock